Updated: November 20, 2020

-YouTube was added in November 2018, which has been widely reported.
+YouTube was added in November 2018.
 But few sites have shown parents exactly how to handle this addition.
 YouTube is both fabulous and frightful.
 It’s a swamp of inappropriate, violent trash surrounded by lush meadows of hilarious cat videos.
 This addition to the Switch is worthy of attention.

 How do I Set up a Nintendo Switch Parental Controls?

 We have identified 11 steps that will (1) set up the Switch (2) set parental controls, and (3) control Nintendo Switch apps like YouTube and Hulu.
 These steps are first summarized in the picture below and then in a list with helpful links: